ankicommunity/ankicommunity-sync-server/README.md

     b.
 Copy the entire directory to /usr/share/anki

 4. Copy the example.ini to production.ini and edit for your needs.
+Warning: If you disable SSL, login credentials will be transported in plain text!

 5. Create authentication database: